Lavan1999/Project-2_PhonepePulse/README.md

 Once the Data Collection is done, then I used pandas to create dataframe for the collected datas For the 6 Dataset:

-1.Aggregated Transaction.
+- Aggregated Transaction.
-2.Aggregated User.
+- Aggregated User.
-3.Map Transaction.
+- Map Transaction.
-4.Map user.
+- Map user.
-5.Top Transaction .
+- Top Transaction .
-6.Top user.
+- Top user.

 # Data Cleaning
-1.After Crating all the dataframe, I cleaned the data for the process of identifying and correcting errors, inconsistencies, and inaccuracies in a dataset to improve its quality and reliability.
+- After Crating all the dataframe, I cleaned the data for the process of identifying and correcting errors, inconsistencies, and inaccuracies in a dataset to improve its quality and reliability.

 # Data Analysis and Data Visualization:

-1.With the help of SQL query, I have got many interesting insights about the datas.
+- With the help of SQL query, I have got many interesting insights about the datas.
-2.Finally, the data retrieved from the SQL is displayed using the Streamlit Web app.
+- Finally, the data retrieved from the SQL is displayed using the Streamlit Web app.
-3.Streamlit is used to create dashboard that allows users to visualize and analyze the data.
+- Streamlit is used to create dashboard that allows users to visualize and analyze the data.
-4.Also used Plotly for the Data Visualization to create charts and graphs to analyze the data.
+- Also used Plotly for the Data Visualization to create charts and graphs to analyze the data.

 ![pp1](https://github.com/Lavan1999/Project-2_PhonepePulse/assets/152668558/1e735c33-a50b-40b5-a49f-5a25078c8e2e)
 ![pp2](https://github.com/Lavan1999/Project-2_PhonepePulse/assets/152668558/71e63ac0-838e-4317-aa51-e9bebf31780d)